Authenticate your operations

 "Authorization" header to your HTTP requests.

-OkHttp Interceptors have been around for a long time and work well but can only be used with Apollo Kotlin on Android and the JVM.
+OkHttp Interceptors have been around for a long time and work well but only work on Android and the JVM.

 Authenticating your HTTP requests with Apollo HttpInterceptor